-This article provides information that applies to Sophos installations on either physical or virtual systems.
+This knowledge base article provides information that applies to Sophos installations on either physical or virtual systems.

 You can perform customized installations of endpoint software (Sophos Anti-Virus, Sophos Remote Management System and Sophos Client Firewall) on Windows computers by running the setup.exe program from a command line.
 This allows you to deploy endpoint software to your network using a startup script and the installation method of your choice, as well as invoking some of the special features described below.

-NOTE: The Setup.exe file in the update location can be used with command line parameters.
-The Setup.exe file version that comes with the standalone installer package of Sophos Endpoint Security does not support extra parameters.
+Note: The setup.exe file version that comes with the standalone installer package of Sophos Endpoint Security and Control does not support extra parameters.

 Specify a computer name to override the one used in Windows.
 This name will appear in Enterprise Console.